 - reducing runoff from non-point sources of pollution by state and local governments, developers, farmers, and other stakeholders;

-- ensuring wastewater facility discharge limits are based upon permitted waste load allocations.
+- ensuring wastewater facility discharge limits are based upon permitted waste load allocations and

 - requiring municipalities to construct treatment plants to meet the highest available technical standards for discharges to impaired waters, regardless of cost;

-- re-opening facility permits in order to amend them before their five-year terms expire;
+- re-opening facility permits so as to amend them before their five-year terms expire;

-- imposing water quality mandates without funding to achieve compliance; and
+- mposing water quality mandates without funding to achieve compliance; and

 - adjusting wastewater treatment facility permit discharge limits to reflect their historical performance.

-- funding and improving public health protection by ensuring high quality potable water supplies.
+- increased funding to improve public health protection by ensuring high quality potable water supplies;

 - ANR and EPA implementing the Integrated Planning Approach Framework so municipalities can prioritize and schedule municipal Clean Water Act responsibilities and investments in compliance activities according to greatest need, notwithstanding statutory limits;